compsigh/web/app/community/viper.md

 While many Discord bots enhance servers by playing music, generating AI responses, or managing server admin tasks, none offered the capability to read entire conversations and store messages for future reference.
 That’s where we saw the perfect opportunity: to build a Discord bot that reads messages in a channel and uses an LLM to identify future questions that previous answers might relate to.

+## Hackathon

+Our team consisted of Jake, Tao, Yiyu, and myself (Andrew).
+Unfortunately, Tao came down with COVID, so it was just the three of us on campus for the hackathon, while Tao participated remotely.
+Despite being at home, Tao was instrumental in our progress and provided invaluable help whenever we hit a roadblock.